Statistical excellence in the pharmaceutical industry

 - An excellent way to communicate results that is clear and helpful to a wide array of users, showing how statisticians understand the range of user needs

-Richard Nixon (2016, Novartis) for ‘Enhancing decision-making in drug development using quantitative approaches’.
+Richard Nixon of Novartis was presented with the award in 2016 for “Enhancing decision-making in drug development using quantitative approaches’.
 Read more about his winning entry on StatsLife.

 Katrina Gore and Nicky Best (joint winners, 2015, Pfizer and GSK respectively).
 Katrina Gore for her work on the Assay Capability Tool (ACT), designed to guide the development of drug discovery assays.
 Nicky Best for her work implementing a process that has turned beliefs about the chances of success into formal prior distributions.
 Read more about the winning entries on StatsLife.